devonkoch/devonkoch.github.io/customer-questions.md

 1) Algolia takes a JSON file either through our Dashboard UI on algolia.com or programatically through one of our API client libraries.

-2) Specify an index and one or more attributes that you wish searchable and/or filterable.
+2) The developer specifies an index and one or more searchable or filterable attribute.
 Algolia developers also have the option of selecting additional ranking attributes, such as displaying location-relevant results.

 3) After configuring your data, you can begin building out a UI, in your case consisting of HTML (perhaps with a templating language), CSS (perhaps with a CSS preprocessor), and JavaScript for populating and manipulating the DOM to match the instant JSON.